Modular design: In machines and architecture

 For example, an office building can be built using modular parts such as walls, frames, doors, ceilings, and windows.
 The interior can then be partitioned (or divided) with more walls and furnished with desks, computers, and whatever else is needed for a functioning workspace.
 If the office needs to be expanded or redivided to accommodate employees, modular components such as wall panels can be added or relocated to make the necessary changes without altering the whole building.
 Later, this same office can be broken down and rearranged to form a retail space, conference hall or another type of building, using the same modular components that originally formed the office building.
 The new building can then be refurnished with whatever items are needed to carry out its desired functions.

 Other types of modular buildings that are offered from a company like Allied Modular include a guardhouse, machine enclosure, press box, conference room, two-story building, clean room and many more applications.

 Many misconceptions are held regarding modular buildings.
 In reality modular construction is a viable method of construction for quick turnaround and fast growing companies.
 Industries that would benefit from this include healthcare, commercial, retail, military, and multi-family/student housing.

+In space stations

+Modular construction of space stations is favored to minimize payload mass, volume, and cost, increasing options for launch vehicles, and increasing redundancy.
+The Soviet and Russian Mir space station from 1986 was the first to use an assembly of modules berthed together, with a total of six pressurized modules by 1996.
+This was followed by the International Space Station from 2000, with 16 major pressurized modules.
+From 2021, China constructed the Tiangong space station, with three modules.
+The Lunar Gateway was a cancelled modular space station in lunar near-rectilinear halo orbit, conceptualized by NASA and partners from 2017 to 2026, superseded by plans for a moonbase.

+Modules can also be closed off, such as following the cargo spacecraft collision with Mir's Spektr in 1997, removed for deorbiting, such as of the ISS's Pirs module in 2021, or split of into a new station, as is planned for the ISS's Nauka to form the Russian Orbital Station.